-Legal Separation in Arizona | Frequently Asked Questions
+Legal Separation in Arizona | Arizona Legal Separation

 Regardless of which route you take, you should know that both a divorce and a legal separation will result in the division of all your debts and assets, the entry of child custody orders, the entry of child support orders, and may include an order for an award of alimony, if appropriate.

-Legal Separation vs. Divorce in Arizona
+- Legal Separation vs. Divorce in Arizona

-How to Start a Legal Separation in Arizona
+- How to Start a Legal Separation in Arizona

-How to Stop a Legal Separation Case in Arizona
+- How to Stop a Legal Separation Case in Arizona

 - How to Convert a Legal Separation Into A Divorce During the Case

 - How to Obtain a Divorce After a Decree of Legal Separation Has Been Issued

 Contact Our Scottsdale Arizona Legal Separation Attorneys